Math, Science, Technology Magnet

 GTT (PLTW) coding class

-Gateway to Technology is exclusively offered at Jackson and part of Project Lead the Way.
+Gateway to Technology is offered at Jackson.
 This course is a project-based program specializing in automation and robotics and design and modeling, concepts of engineering, green architecture, and medical detectives Students can continue this program at North Garland High School.
-Coding for high school credit is also offered exclusively at Jackson.
+Coding for high school credit is also offered at Jackson.

 Students work with the Vex robotics systems and compete in competitions (both in and out of district).